Coming Soon - June 2023

 A personal experience and reflection:

-Watch this video of the August 14, 2022 workshop presented by Shelly to a SURJ group that introduces ideas from the new book.
+Watch this video of the August 14, 2022 workshop presented by Shelly to a SURJ group that introduces ideas from Being White Today.
 For a breakdown of timing related to concepts presented in the video, check out the Creating Focused Anti-racist Conversations event page.